sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 ..
 [Kr1971] \D. Kraines, "On excess in the Milnor basis," Bull.
 London
             Math.
 Soc.
 3 (1971), 363-365.

 ..
+[Kr2016] Stefan Kranich, An epsilon-delta bound for plane algebraic curves
+            and its use for certified homotopy continuation of systems of plane algebraic curves, arXiv:1505.03432

+..
 [KR2001] \J. Kahane and A. Ryba. *The hexad game*, Electronic
             Journal of Combinatorics, **8**
             (2001). http://www.combinatorics.org/Volume_8/Abstracts/v8i2r11.html